Andreone/dokuwiki_inlinetoc/README.md

 # Sample
     {{INLINETOC}}

-Result image:
+Result:

 ![Sample](https://github.com/downloads/Andreone/dokuwiki_inlinetoc/inlinetoc_sample.png)

 # Note
 The plugin replaces the tag with a div.
-The div's class is inlinetoc**2** (the css is in inlinetoc/style.css file).
+The div's class is inlinetoc**2** (the css is in inlinetoc/all.css file).
 The 2 is here to not enter in conflict with the TOC plugin which already use the class inlinetoc.

 The plugin won't work if you specify _{{NOTOC}}_ on the page because it relies on dokuwiki's internal toc processor to build the page's toc.